 If you are accepted as a field worker, you will need some courses to be well-prepared for an assignment.

 Preparation Pre Departure (PPD)

 MSF is responsible for travel and accommodations for the PPD course.
-We are also responsible for accommodations and food costs associated with the IHA-course in Härnösand but not the travel costs for getting there.
-For HHA courses in Uppsala or Stockholm, you are responsible for travel and living expenses.
+For the Health assistance in humanitarian crisis course in Stockholm, you are responsible for travel and living expenses.